Service Registration and Discovery

 For all Spring applications, you should start with the Spring Initializr.
 The Initializr offers a fast way to pull in all the dependencies you need for an application and does a lot of the set up for you.

-This guide needs two applications.
-The first application (the service application) needs only the Eureka Server dependency.
+This guide needs three applications.
+The first application (the server application) needs only the Eureka Server dependency.
+The second and third applications (the client applications) need the Eureka Discovery Client and Spring Web dependencies.

 1. Navigate to https://start.spring.io.
 This service pulls in all the dependencies you need for an application and does most of the setup for you.

-3. Click Dependencies and select Eureka Server for the service application and Eureka Server and Eureka Discovery Client for the client application.
+3. Click Dependencies and select Eureka Server for the server application.

 4. Click Generate.